gmrandazzo/ClassPipeliner/KinaseChemoGenomicSet/Readme.md

 DNN (neural network) in both molecular descriptions requires a lot of energy compared to the other ML methods.
 Moreover, a simpler method, such as the Partial Least Squares Discriminant analysis (PLS-DA) perform better on the validation prediction and require 200 less energy to develop an ML prediction model.

-On average, a DNN requires 0.02 Watt; PLS-DA requires 0.0001 Watt Since we have trained 252 models, we have used 5 Watts to train the DNN and only 0.025 Watts to train PLS-DA for the same dataset and get a similar answer.
+In this case a DNN requires 0.02 Watt; PLS-DA requires 0.0001 Watt Since we have trained 252 models, we have used 5 Watts to train the DNN and only 0.025 Watts to train PLS-DA for the same dataset and get a similar answer.

 Detailed results about the external validation set performances per kinase target